6 surprising things to watch for in Hamilton on Disney Plus

 To find DeBose, look for a dancer with a distinctive poof of curls, and pay attention to the lyrics and actions that are taking place on stage when she makes a prominent appearance.
 When Burr and Hamilton have their famed duel, her purpose becomes crystal clear.
 Read this 2016 interview with DeBose to read about how she's always aiming for the title character.

-If you're like me, you played the entire Hamilton soundtrack over and over again before you ever dreamed of seeing the show.
+If you're like me, you played the entire Hamilton cast recording over and over again before you ever dreamed of seeing the show.
 And no question, you can understand and fall in love with the show that way.
 But when you watch the movie, you may be surprised to see a short scene where Eliza reads Hamilton a letter telling of the death of his dear friend John Laurens.
-In a Tumblr post, Miranda explained that he left the scene off of the soundtrack intentionally.
+In a Tumblr post, Miranda explained that he left the scene off of the cast recording intentionally.
 It's more a scene than a song, he says, and more powerful when seen.

 3. Look for Broadway and rap homages